OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 After the calculation is done, you should be able to see the compiled score sheet for all goals in all regions in `sub-country/scores.csv`.

-It is very likely that during the CalculateAll process you'll encounter problems and error messages.
+It is very likely that during the CalculateAll process you'll encounter problems and see error messages.
 In most cases, the error messages can specify what the error is and in which step it occurs, which should be helpful for trouble shooting.
 Some commonly occurring errors and how to fix them can be found in the Troubleshooting section of the manual.

 ## Other example modifications